 Ambient tissue oxygen levels affect the evolution of hemorrhage.
 Either too high or too low tissue oxygen will result in delayed evolution between oxy-Hb and deoxy-Hb.

 Some hematomas in contact with healthy capillary networks remain exposed to relatively high levels of oxygen (at least peripherally).
 Examples include hematomas adjacent to vascular malformations, intramuscular hematomas, and subarachnoid hemorrhage.
 In these cases high ambient O2 keeps more blood in the oxyhemoglobin state with slower transition to deoxyhemoglobin.
 Methemoglobin levels are also slow to rise, as oxygen powers the methemoglobin reductase systems driving equilibrium back to deoxyhemoglobin.

 Paradoxically, too low levels of ambient oxygen may also result in delayed hematoma evolution.
 Examples include intratumoral hemorrhage and hemorrhagic infarctions.
-Here blood may stay in the deoxyhemoglobin state for a longer period of time, because ambient O2 or peroxide is needed is needed as an electron receptor to oxidize heme iron from its ferrous (Fe+2) state in deoxyhemoglobin to the ferric (Fe+3) state in methemoglobin.
+Here blood may stay in the deoxyhemoglobin state for a longer period of time, because ambient O2 or peroxide is needed as an electron receptor to oxidize heme iron from its ferrous (Fe+2) state in deoxyhemoglobin to the ferric (Fe+3) state in methemoglobin.